SarahMangrum/SarahMangrum.GitHub.io/sample_project.md

 -What is the total amount owed to the IDA?

 I started with a simple **SELECT * FROM table_name** query to become more familiar with the data and get a feel for things.
-Because the dataset consists of over **1M rows** I added a **LIMIT**, to the initial query to only display the first several hundred rows.
+Because the dataset consists of over **1M rows** I added a **LIMIT**, to the initial query to only display the first several hundred rows.  *Note:  I also had to add a **LIMIT** clause to other queries due to the large size of the dataset.

 <img src="images/Code3.png?raw=true"/>
 <img src="images/Code3Query.png?raw=true"/>